Documentation

 What you can add

 • Your website — paste a URL and the platform crawls the public pages, extracts readable text, and indexes it.
-We crawl in one go for the first index and incrementally on a schedule you set after that.
+The first crawl runs during project creation; you can re-crawl any time after.

-• PDF documents — menus, datasheets, brochures, price lists, manuals.
-Drop the file into the Knowledge tab.
-We extract text (no OCR — scanned PDFs are flagged so you know to provide a text version).
+• PDF documents — menus, datasheets, brochures, price lists.
+Drop the file into the Knowledge base panel.
+We extract text (no OCR — provide text-based PDFs, not scans).
 Up to 20 MB per file, with a soft cap of 50 files per project.

 How indexing works (in plain language)

-When you add content, the platform splits it into chunks at heading boundaries, computes an embedding for each chunk, and stores them in a vector database.
+When you add content, the platform splits it into overlapping chunks, computes an embedding for each chunk, and stores them in a vector database.
 At call time, when the agent looks up "what time do you close on Sunday?", we embed the question, find the most relevant chunks, and feed them back to the agent.
 Everything happens inside a tight latency budget so the agent answers fast.

 Refreshing content